kequandian/dev-cli/README.md

 Some tiny script tools in cli maner

 ### current cli
+- deployless
-> use to deploy local target/maven-build-jar.jar
+> used to deploy local target/maven-build-jar.jar
->
-> - deployless

-> use to git repo url freeely
 - dependency
+> used to check the dependencies between two jars or two mvn projects
 ```shell
 $ dependency